genspace/iGEM2015/README.md

 - [ ] add part pYeaR
 - [ ] add part LsrACDB RBSs
 - [ ] make page like http://2011.igem.org/Team:Columbia-Cooper/Project

+### Notebook page

+- [ ]

+### Attributions

+- [ ] Update Copy

+### Collaborations

+- [ ] add table

+### Human Practices

+- [ ] reword "The existence itself of Genspace is an exercise in Human Practices"
+- [ ] Picture of students around computer
+- [ ] Remove Dates

+### Safety

+- [ ]

+Questions

+Is the Collaborations Complete?
+It looks like we present a protocol, then mention University of Michigan but that section looks incomplete.

+There is 3 parts document in the Google Doc can you consolidate or tell me which one.

+You said the design page was a requirement.
+Can you assemble the content for that?
+Also where would it live in the nav?

 ## Notes